View John Kemp's Obituary on AugustaChronicle.com and share memories

 John F. Kemp

-Martinez , GA—John F. Kemp, 72, of Martinez, Georgia, passed away on February 14, 2020.
-The love of his life, Jean, left this world on June 30, 2020, and most appropriately he joined her in Paradise on Valentine's Day!
+Martinez, GA—John F. Kemp, 72, of Martinez, Georgia, passed away on February 14, 2020.
+The love of his life, Jean, left this world on June 30, 2000, and most appropriately he joined her in Paradise on Valentine's Day!

-John was born in the Bronx, New York, the son of the late Frank and Florence (Narisco) Kemp and spent his formative years there before being drafted in the Army at age 18.
+John was born in the Bronx, New York, the son of the late Frank and Florence (Narciso) Kemp and spent his formative years there before being drafted in the Army at age 18.
 He was a veteran of the Vietnam War where he served two tours before coming back home to the Bronx.
 After attending college, he met the love of his life, Jean Samoyedny, from New York.
-They were both on dates with other people at a bowling alley; their dates were not to hapy that night.
-The only problem with this match was that Jeans parents had always warned her about "those boys from the Bronx."
+They were both on dates with other people at a bowling alley; their dates were not too happy that night.
+The only problem with this match was that Jean's parents had always warned her about "those boys from the Bronx."
 True love won out, and their fairy tale began.

 John was a devoted Catholic, a lifelong member of the Knights of Columbus, a member of the Republican Party, and a die-hard New York Giants Fan.